TerribleDev/blog.terrible.dev/src/TerribleDev.Blog.Web/Posts/Hosting-dotnet-core-on-heroku.md

 `dotnet add package Npgsql.EntityFrameworkCore.PostgreSQL`

-Then simply swap the previous code block for the following, which will parse the database url from Heroku and setup a postgres connection.
+Then simply swap the previous code block for the following, which will parse the database url from Heroku and setup a Postgres connection.
 You can use the following docker-compose file and `appsettings.Development.json` for local development.

 ```csharp
             var databaseUrl = Configuration.GetValue<string>("DATABASE_URL");